CSchoel/arbitrary-but-fixed/_drafts/why-prime-numbers-for-hashing.md

 <div class="bokeh-container"><script src="/assets/img/prime31_2147483597_2147483647.js" id="prime31_2147483597_2147483647"></script></div>

-And for good measure one that is quite large but not near any power of two:
+And for good measure one that is quite large but not near any power of two, which I chose by calling `new Random(31).nextInt(1 << 15, 1 << 25)`.
+(The 31 is only in there for funsies, because I needed some number to fix the seed of the random number generator.)

 <div class="bokeh-container"><script src="/assets/img/prime31_28739431_28739481.js" id="prime31_28739431_28739481"></script></div>